atlassian/data-center-helm-charts/docs/docs/containers/CONFLUENCE.md

    that you map the directory to a volume and perform log ingestion/cleanup with external tools.

+* `ATL_TOMCAT_REQUESTATTRIBUTESENABLED`

+  Checks for the existence of request attributes (typically set by the RemoteIpValve and similar) that should be used to override the values returned by the request for remote address, remote host, server port and protocol.
+This property is usually combined with `ATL_TOMCAT_TRUSTEDPROXIES` and `ATL_TOMCAT_INTERNALPROXIES` to show IP address of the remote host instead of the load balancer's.
+  If not declared, the default value of `false` will be used.

+* `ATL_TOMCAT_TRUSTEDPROXIES`

+  A list of IP addresses separated by a pipe character e.g. `10.0.9.6|10.0.9.32`.
+  Trusted proxies that appear in the `remoteIpHeader` will be trusted and *will appear* in the `proxiesHeader` value.
+By adding a list of Trusted Proxies, Bamboo will remove the load balancers' IP addresses from Bamboo's view of the incoming connection.
+This could be desired in a clustered load balancer architecture where the load balancer address changes depending on which node proxies the connection, requiring re-approval of Agents.
+  If not specified, no trusted proxies will be trusted.

+* `ATL_TOMCAT_INTERNALPROXIES`

+  A list of IP addresses separated by a pipe character e.g. `10.0.9.6|10.0.9.32`.
+  Trusted proxies that appear in the `remoteIpHeader` will be trusted and *will not appear* in the `proxiesHeader` value.
+By adding a list of Internal Proxies, Bamboo will remove the load balancers' IP addresses from Bamboo's view of the incoming connection.
+This could be desired in a clustered load balancer architecture where the load balancer address changes depending on which node proxies the connection, requiring re-approval of Agents.
+  If not specified, no internal proxies will be trusted.

 The following Tomcat/Catalina options are also supported.
 For more information, see <https://tomcat.apache.org/tomcat-7.0-doc/config/index.html>.